FACTORS AFFECTING INDIA’S CLIMATE

 - These jet streams are located approximately over 27°-30° north latitude, therefore, they are known as subtropical westerly jet streams

 - Over India, these jet streams blow south of the Himalayas, all through the year except in summer.

 - The western cyclonic disturbances experienced in the north and north-western parts of the country are brought in by this westerly flow.

 - In summer, the subtropical westerly jet stream moves north of the Himalayas with the apparent movement of the sun.

 - An easterly jet stream, called the tropical easterly Jetstream blows over peninsular India, approximately over 14°N during the summer months.

 - These are a narrow belt of high altitude (above 12,000 m) westerly winds in the troposphere.
 Their speed varies from about 110 km/h in summer to about 184 km/h in winter.
 A number of separate jet streams have been identified.
-The most constant are the mid-latitude and the sub-tropical jet stream.
+The most constant is the mid-latitude and the subtropical jet stream.

 Western Cyclonic Disturbances